Inland Norway University of Applied Sciences

 Centre for Lifelong Learning (CLL) has 20 employees.
 CLL offers open courses and study programmes, commissioned teaching, conferences and seminars.
 CLL includes a production unit which makes learning materials (video, audiovisual presentations, web pages, games and other interactive productions etc.) and e-learning solutions (including LMS, MOOCs).
 The centre also undertakes research and evaluation in these areas.

-Associate Professor Brit Svoen is project manager at Centre for Lifelong Learning, Inland Norway University of Applied Sciences (INN), head of the Digital Learning Resources group, and member of the research group “Media, Technology and Lifelong Learning”.
+Associate Professor Brit Svoen is project manager at Centre for Lifelong Learning, INN University, and member of the research group “Media, Technology and Lifelong Learning”.
 Her background is in Informatics and Media Education, and she has extensive experience in developing audiovisual learning resources, as well as on-line and campus-based programmes.
-Before Svoen joined Lillehammer University College, she worked for 10 years in the business sector with ICT and multimedia and 5 years as an assistant professor.
-Brit Svoen is the coordinator for the Advenus research project, and was also coordinator for the previous Advenus project and Lillehammer University College’s project manager for the LIBE project.
+Before Svoen joined INN University (former Lillehammer University College), she worked for 10 years in the business sector with ICT and multimedia and 5 years as an assistant professor.
+Brit Svoen is the coordinator for the ReGap research project, and was also coordinator for the previous Advenus project and Lillehammer University College’s project manager for the LIBE project.

 Lars Teppan Johansen is a project manager with focus on graphic design, web, video, interactive and rich media.
-Lars began working at Inland Norway University of Applied Sciences (INN) in October 2007 and has a diverse background within ICT with developing websites, video, photo, audio, animations, prints and interactive media.
+Lars began working at INN University in October 2007 and has a diverse background within ICT with developing websites, video, photo, audio, animations, prints and interactive media.
 Lars is keen to adopt new technology into educational models.

-John Torstad is office manager at Centre for Livelong Learning, Inland Norway University of Applied Sciences (INN).
+John Torstad is office manager at Centre for Lifelong Learning, INN University.
 His background is from the Tourism and Travel industry and in developing and coordinating new courses at LUC for adults needing further education.
-John has more than 20 years of experience as a project manager and office manager at LUC.
+John has more than 20 years of experience as a project manager and office manager at Centre or Lifelong Learning.
 His responsibility in these project is accounting and reporting.

 LUMSA University was founded in Rome in 1939 and it is characterized by its openness to the idea of universal human citizenship.
 LUMSA is one of the most important non-state universities of central Italy, with about 9000 students and 800 teachers and professors; it has three Faculties situated in neighbouring locations, and other branches operating in Palermo and Taranto.
 The university is located in the historic centre of Rome and in one of the most beautiful and historically rich areas of the whole city.
 It thus provides its students with the opportunity to avail themselves of the advantages that Rome has to offer.
 In particular, LUMSA strives to promote an overall education of the person and for this reason, the university devotes especial care to its students and their professional and human education through the employment of constant services of direction and tutoring, and of procedures designed to give full expression to their right to be engaged in study.
 LUMSA University offers four main subject areas of teaching and research activities: Economics, Humanities, Languages and Law.